A Girl Dies in Baltimore Who Cares? by Mary Jane and Dan McCann (updated August 2018)

 In November 2015, we got another horrible shock.
 In a long letter to Senator Chuck Grassley, pleading that authorities investigate Annie’s murder, the funeral home director for Annie’s funeral noted, “Our staff at the funeral home always believed that Annie was raped (sodomized) and beaten…”

 We were stunned.
 We called the funeral home director.
 “We know why you believe Annie was beaten, Diana,” we said.
 “But what makes you say she was sodomized?”
 We got the answer we half-expected and completely feared.
 Haltingly, struggling to find the least painful words, Diana said, “Annie’s…rear end…was…really…really…open…”

 And then we went back to the medical examiner’s crude photographs.
-For the first time, we studied our dead daughter’s rear end.
+For the first time, we studied our dear dead daughter’s rear end.
 And we understood.

 We have been asking for years for the rape test results.
 During the isolated intervals in which the police would speak with us, they pointed to the medical examiner.
 During other isolated intervals, in which the medical examiner would speak with us, he pointed to the police.
-For more than seven years, following the death of our 16-year old daughter under the most sinister circumstances imaginable, after the administration of a rape test, we, her parents, still do not know the results of that rape test.
+For more than ten years, following the death of our 16-year old daughter under the most sinister circumstances imaginable, after the administration of a rape test, we, her parents, still do not know the results of that rape test.
 And now, from the only group of professionals with more experience with dead bodies than a medical examiner, we learn: our beautiful daughter was sodomized shortly before her death.